google/scaaml/papers/README.md

-# SCAAML list of papers and publications
+# SCAAML list of papers and our publications

-This directory provides the list of papers, presentations, code, and datasets used in the publications.
+This directory provides the list of papers, presentations, code, and datasets used in our publications.

 ## List of papers (reversed chronological order)